 The capsules are made from vegetable cellulose, which is a type of insoluble fiber that is extracted from plants, namely tree barks, in a sustainable and eco-friendly fashion.

 While this isn’t the cheapest supplement in the market, we also have to consider that lichen is not the cheapest source.
-That said, Future Kind lets you save 15% along with free shipping if you subscribe to their auto-delivery service, which means that a bottle of vitamin D3 is delivered to your every 1 or 2 months.
+That said, Future Kind lets you save 15% along with free shipping if you subscribe to their auto-delivery service, so they deliver a bottle of vitamin D3 to your doorstep every 1 or 2 months.

 Keep in mind that each bottle comes with 30 servings, so 30 days is usually how long it lasts.